gkaguirrelab/combiExperiments/README.md

-# flickerR01
+# combiLEDExperiments
-Code related to the preparation and execution of the project "Flicker photophobia as an experience of inefficient coding"
+Code to conduct experiments using the combiLEDToolbox.
+This includes psychophysics, pupillometric, fMRI, and electrophysiologic studies.